ChernXi/AI07_Project_1-Heart-Disease-Prediction/README.md

 - Analyze the performance of the model, tweak the hyperparameter such as learning rate, epoch if needed. <br>
 - Save the model <br>

+## Result
+Our model prediction has achieved 100% accuracy on both training and validation data.